ragimovalik/beginning/README.md

 # beginning

 29.07.2020 is a day of my first project and first commit pushing to the beginning repository.
 Six month later this stuff looks little bit funny.
-Try to look ahead optimistically)
+Me trying to look ahead optimistically)